 - Modern ADA accessible restrooms – there is no running water in the restrooms

 - Play area for children, 5 to 12 years of age

 - Running water and electricity available

-- Two picnic shelters that can be reserved, free of charge, for weddings, family reunions, and picnics
+- Two picnic shelters that can be reserved, for weddings, family reunions, and picnics

 - No parking or driving on the grass

 - Beer and Alcohol in designated areas by Special Use Permit only